Murder of the Hatuel family: The attack

-Victims

 Aftermath

 Tali Hatuel and her children were the first settlers in Gaza to be killed since 2002 and the attack "provoked extreme tension in Gaza".
 The deaths brought the total number of people killed in the Second Intifada to 3,958 at that time, 905 Israelis and 2,983 Palestinians.

 Following the attack, Israeli helicopters fired three missiles at a tower-block in the Rimal neighbourhood of Gaza City that housed a radio station with links to Hamas which the IDF alleged had been broadcasting "incitement".
 The attack on the building, which also contained apartments, businesses, and the two main Palestinian newspapers, al-Ayyam and al-Quds, collapsed part of the roof, cut off the building's electricity and wounded seven people.
 Hours later, an Israeli air strike on a car in the West Bank city of Nablus killed four people described as members of the al-Aqsa Martyrs' Brigades by Palestinian sources.
 The IDF described them as "senior terrorists" who had been responsible for several attacks against Israeli civilians and soldiers.

 On May 9, 2004, a week after the attack, two gunmen reportedly dressed in women's clothing, opened fire on about 200 to 300 people attending a heavily guarded memorial service on the Kissufim road in the southern Gaza Strip for Tali Hatuel and her daughters.
 Mourners had to take cover behind vehicles during the 20 to 30 minute exchange of fire.
 The gunmen opened fire on the attendees from about 300 meters away.
 David Hatuel was not present having been stopped on the way by soldiers once the shooting started.
 No Israelis were injured in the attack.
 The body of one gunman killed by the Israel Defense Forces was recovered after a search of the area but the IDF said that they believed a second gunman was also killed.
 Islamic Jihad claimed responsibility for the attack.
 After the attack, the chairman of the Gaza Coast Regional Council said "The IDF needs to open a corridor of one kilometer on either side of the road".
 Settlers in the area had complained that the IDF had not demolished Palestinian homes next to the Kissufim road where the attack took place.